 While the criminal case for sexual harassment against JD.com CEO Richard Liu is still unclear, to say the least, its shareholders are getting nervous, says financial analyst Shaun Rein, and author of…

 Category Archives: investments

-The ongoing Boao Forum in Hainan never attracted as much attention as this year, as China’s global aspirations expand, and US president Donald Trump is heading for a trade war, says business analyst Shaun Rein, author of The War for China’s Wallet: Profiting from the New World Order to the South China Morning Post.
+McDonald’s, Starbucks, KFC and Burger King are some of the American consumer brands in China who can get burned as the trade war heats up further, says business analyst Shaun Rein, author of The War for China’s Wallet: Profiting from the New World Order, to the South China Morning Post.

 Tencent’s investment strategy is mostly a black box, where observers try to find a red line by looking at what the internet giant is doing.
 Tencent analyst Matthew Brennan got the unique possibility to discuss those issues with Tencent Investment Partnership Manager, Li Zhaohui, and published a translation on China Channel.

 China has promised to open up its markets for foreign players, but most car makers keep up lining up for domestic partners.
 For good reasons, says London-based lawyer Mark Schaub, since domestic partners still have huge advantages, he tells in Bloomberg.

 Digital transformation is key in the planning of companies, governments and individuals, as the world is changing beyond recognition.
 But for the world outside China it often remains unclear how the most innovative country is going to influence their digital future.

 Speakers at the China Speakers Bureau can help you to make sense out of this often disruptive change of the world.
 Here we bring together a group of leading experts on China and how its digital transformation is going to change the world outside China too.